cmbant/getdist/README.rst

 GetDist GUI
 ===================

+GetDist provides two graphical user interfaces:

-Run *getdist-gui* to run the graphical user interface.
-This requires PySide, but will run on Windows, Linux and Mac.
+1. **Qt-based Desktop App**: Run *getdist-gui* to use the traditional desktop interface.
+This requires PySide6 to be installed.

+2. **Streamlit Web Interface**: Run *streamlit run getdist/gui/streamlit_app.py* to use the browser-based interface.
+This requires Streamlit to be installed.

-It allows you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.
+Both interfaces allow you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.

+You can also try the Streamlit interface online at `<https://getdist-gui-test.streamlit.app/>`_ (with fixed example chains).

-See the `GUI Readme <https://getdist.readthedocs.io/en/latest/gui.html>`_.
+See the `GUI Documentation <https://getdist.readthedocs.io/en/latest/gui.html>`_ for more details on both interfaces.

 Using with CosmoMC and Cobaya